cs1302uga/cs1302-hw02/README.md

    **Answer:** When you execute this code and you see the new error message, the code is not crashing.
 In fact, it has _recovered_ from the crash.
 If you were to add additional code below the `try/catch` block, you would see that code execute after the error message is printed.
 Before we added our `try/catch` block, the code crashed when no command-line argument was given.
-So, despite the fact that the error message looks similar in both cases, the result is actually quite different.
+So, even though the error message looks similar in both cases, the result is quite different.

 <hr/>